Hair and wig designer: Aspects of the job

 The first step in the design process is to become familiar with the script, its characters, and any transformations they may make (e.g., from naïve to sophisticated or young to older).
 The designer also needs to be aware of any special effects that might be needed.
 The design might entail research into the period of the show, the characters’ class or other characteristics, and whether the director’s concept involves any updates or other changes to the standard design features.
 The designer also needs to determine which performers will be using their own hair and which will need one or more wigs.

 There are many considerations that affect the hair designer’s work.
 Aside from what the director and costume designer want, there is the budget.
 A custom, hand-tied, human-hair wig can run upwards of $2,500.
-How much movement the actor does will affect both the design of the wig and how it’s anchored, as will the type of mic and mic pack the actor will wear.
+How much movement the actor does will affect both the design of the wig and how it’s anchored, as well as the type of mic and mic pack the actor will wear.
 The actor’s coloring and the colors used by the costumer and lighting designer also play into the hair designer’s decisions.

 Depending on the budget and size of the production staff, the hair designer may also be the makeup designer.
 In larger professional productions, the designer will have a crew to help with hair, makeup, or both.
 Over the course of a show's run, the designer keeps the wigs in good condition, touching up or restyling them as needed.
 During performances, the hair designer may need to help with quick costume changes.